 Benefits of Linux

 Besides the fact that CentOS cloud instances are often less expensive than their Windows counterparts, they're also more widely available from a host of providers, like Azure, AWS, Digital Ocean, HostGator, etc. It's also an option right out of the box with most on-premise virtual machine platforms like Parallels and VMWare.
 Another slick deal we get with most CentOS distributions is the lack of extra stuff we don't need.
 Many other server platforms come with intrusive virus/malware scanners and memory hogging media apps that can often wreak havoc with FileMaker Server and its files if we don't configure the settings properly.
+Performance optimization is particularly important if we want to access FileMaker remotely.

 If you're still on the fence about whether the new Linux version of FileMaker Server is right for you, don't hesitate to reach out to us for a free consultation and we'll help you make an informed and strategic decision.
 We can also manage the heavy lifting of installing the instance for you.
 Either way, Claris's new Linux version for FileMaker Server, gives all of us a long-awaited option to deploy our apps on a platform known for its reliability, affordability, and uncomplicated interface.